BranniganLab/blobulator/README.md

 Obtain the amino acid sequence of Small muscular protein: MNMSKQPVSNVRAIQANINIPMGAFRPGAGQPPRRKECTPEVEEGVPPTSDEEKKPIPGAKKLPGPAVNLSEIQNIKSELKYVPKAEQ

-Change the input value of compute function in compute_blobs.py:
+Change the input value of compute function in compute_blobs.py at line #473:

 ```
 compute("MNMSKQPVSNVRAIQANINIPMGAFRPGAGQPPRRKECTPEVEEGVPPTSDEEKKPIPGAKKLPGPAVNLSEIQNIKSELKYVPKAEQ", 0.4, 4)